Volleyball Serving Rules

-As you may know, at the beginning of each rally of a volleyball game, an offensive player serves the ball into the opponent’s court.
+At the beginning of each rally of a volleyball game, an offensive player serves the ball into the opponent’s court.
 Serving is the action of putting the ball into play by hitting it over the net and into the opponent’s court.
-It is important to know the different rules regarding a serve in volleyball.
+Find more information about the different rules regarding a serve in volleyball below.